MAES-Pyramids/MAES-Pyramids/README.md

 ## I'm a Computer Science  Student

-- 👨‍💻 I’m a MERN Stack developer, currently working with technologies as React, Node.
+- 👨‍💻 I’m a MERN Stack developer, Currently my expertise lies in working with Node and React technologies.
-- 📚 I’m learning more about Frontend and Backend technologies like mongodb 😅.
+- 📚 I am expanding my knowledge horizons by delving deeper into Backend concepts as microservices 😅.
-- 💪🏼 Future Goals: Learn more technologies - Never stop Developing new ideas
+- 💪🏼 My future aspirations include learning new emerging technologies- Never stop Developing new ideas
 - 💬 Ask me in genral about Java Script and I'will try to help if i can.
 - ⚡ Fun fact: I love playing ping pong 🏓 so may be if you can 😉.